Nalhin/factory.io/README.md

 - props or prop (properties to be assigned)
 - computed (values calculated based on props or default object properties)
-- mixins (factories for partial of provided class)
+- mixins (factories expanded by current factory)
-- done (returns class builder)
+- build (returns class factory)

 **Things to remember**